 Weaselskin Institute is a charitable non-profit educational and research organization with its mission to foster programs ensuing from:

-Wildlife habitat and archaeological area conservation studies
+Wildlife habitat and archaeological area conservation studies and research

 Sustainable/eco-protective agriculture and forest product development